munificent/craftinginterpreters/book/a-map-of-the-territory.md

 say "JIT", pronounced like it rhymes with "fit".

-The most sophisticated JITs insert profiling hooks into the generated code to see which portions of are most performance critical and what kind of data is flowing through it.
-Then, over time, they will automatically recompile these
-<span name="hot">hot spots</span> with increasing amounts of optimization.
+The most sophisticated JITs insert profiling hooks into the generated code to see which regions are most performance critical and what kind of data is flowing through them.
+Then, over time, they will automatically recompile those <span name="hot">hot spots</span> with more advanced optimizations.

 <aside name="hot">